There are only around 66,700 Christians in Turkmenistan. The total population is just over 6.2 million, the majority of whom are Muslim.

 Please keep praying for your brothers and sisters in Turkmenistan.
 Your gifts and prayers make an enormous difference to those following Jesus no matter the cost.

-Open Doors strengthens persecuted Christians in Central Asia by providing Bibles and Christian literature, training, socio-economic projects and practical aid.
+Open Doors strengthens persecuted Christians in Central Asia by providing Bibles and Christian literature, biblical and vocational training, socio-economic development projects, and children's, youth and women's ministries.

 Your support helps persecuted Christians continue to courageously follow Jesus.